jrhicks/jrhicks.github.source/pages/object_interface_mappers/index.md

 ---
-title: Object Interface Mappers
-subtitle: "Runtime Model Reflection For Concise UI Declaration and Validation In React"
+title: Runtime Model Reflection For Concise UI Declaration and Validation In React
+subtitle: "Introduction to OIMs, JSON Schema, and TCOMB"
 created: "Mon Mar 30 2015 09:19:12 GMT-0500 (CDT)"
 author: Jeffrey R. Hicks
 theme: bs3
 ---

+#Introduction

+In this article I highlight an underlying capability of Rails that makes so many HTML Helpers and gems a pleasure to work with and introduce their client-side counterpart.

+I compare two enabling technologies for client side OIMs:

+* JSON Schema

+* TCOMB

+And finally we look at some amazing examples of using TCOMB to render react form components.

-#Server Side UI Helpers
+##Server Side UI Helpers

 Server side HTML rendering in Rails is easy and concise because Rails offers reflection on both the data schema and routes.